History of the United States public debt: Changes in debt by political affiliation

 Time series of U.S. public debt overlaid with party affiliation of the President.
 The upper graph shows the U.S. public debt in trillions of dollars while the lower graph shows the U.S. public debt as a percentage of GDP.
 (Data are from the 2009 U.S. Budget.)

 The President proposes a national budget to Congress, which has final say over the document but rarely appropriates more than what the President requests.

+Since 1981, federal budget deficits have increased under Republican presidents Ronald Reagan, both Bushes, and Trump, while deficits have declined under Democratic presidents Clinton and Obama.
+The federal government ran surpluses during Clinton's last four fiscal years, the first surpluses since 1969.

+Economists Blinder and Watson reported that budget deficits tended to be larger under Republicans, and that the higher budget deficits should have boosted economic growth for the Republicans.
+However, GDP growth was higher under the Democrats.
 Economic historian J. Bradford DeLong, observed a contrast not so much between Republicans and Democrats but between Democrats and "old-style Republicans (Eisenhower and Nixon)" on one hand (decreasing debt) and "new-style Republicans" on the other (increasing debt).

 David Stockman, former director of the Office of Management and Budget, blamed the "ideological tax-cutters" of the Reagan administration for the increase of national debt during the 1980s.
-Former Treasury official Bruce Bartlett attributed the increase in the national debt since the 1980s to the policy of "starve the beast".
+Former Treasury official Bruce Bartlett attributed the increase in the national debt since the 1980s to the Republican policy of "starve the beast".
 While noting that George H. W. Bush's budget deal in 1990 was one of the reasons for improvement of the fiscal situation in 1990s, Bartlett was highly critical of George W. Bush for creating budget deficits by reducing tax rates and increasing spending in the early 2000s.